NordicHPC/sonar/README.md

 It's sensible to run `sonar ps` every 5 minutes on every compute node if you care mostly about long-running jobs, or at higher frequency if sbrief jobs are of interest to you.

-Here is an example output (with the default older CSV output format):
+Here is an example output (with the older CSV output format):
 ```console
 $ sonar ps --exclude-system-jobs --min-cpu-time=10